qtumproject/qtumbook/part1/utxos-balances.md

 "confirmations": 2,
 ```

-Let's now use `listunspent` to list recently created UXTOs.
-List UXTOs that had been confirmed less than 20 times:
+Let's now use `listunspent` to list recently created UTXOs.
+List UTXOs that had been confirmed less than 20 times:

 ```
 qcli listunspent 0 20